lifemikey/objectstorage-swift/interacting-in-portal.md

 <tr><td>Delete</td><td><li>Select <strong>Delete</strong> from the <strong>Actions<strong> list.</li><li>Click </strong>Yes<strong> to delete the file.
 Click <strong>No</strong> to cancel the transaction.</li></td></tr>
 </table>

-The next actions are dependent upon the selections made using the previous steps.
+The next actions are dependent upon the selections that were made.
 Generally, the selections dictate the actions that are taken by the system on the file, however, when you delete a file, it cannot be retrieved.
 If a file was downloaded, it generally is available within a location in your browser.
-Additional actions can be taken on the same file consecutively, so long as the file was not deleted.
+More actions can be taken on the same file consecutively, as long as the file was not deleted.

 ## Adding and Editing Metadata for an Object

 After an object is uploaded to the container, metadata can be associated with the object at the object view level.
 Adding metadata to an object help to identify an object without having to download and open the object.
 Metadata can be edited at any time.

 1. View the object.
-2. Click the **Add Metadata** icon.
+2. Click **Add Metadata**.
-3. Enter the **metadata key** in the first text box.
+3. Enter the metadata key in the first text box.
 The metadata key must indicate the type of metadata you want to enter.
-Examples for metadata keys are things like Artist, Song and Topic.
+Examples for metadata keys are things like `Artist`, `Song` and `Topic`.
-4. Enter the **metadata value** in the second text box.
+4. Enter the metadata value in the second text box.
 The metadata value corresponds with the key entered.
 5. Click **Update** to add the metadata.
 Click **Cancel** to cancel the action.

-After adding metadata to a file, files can be located more easily, and metadata values can also be searched when trying to locate a file using {{site.data.keyword.objectstorageshort}} search functionality.
+After you added metadata to a file, files can be located more easily, and metadata values can also be searched when trying to locate a file by using {{site.data.keyword.objectstorageshort}} search functionality.
 More than one set of metadata can be added.
-Repeat the steps above to add additional metadata to the same file.
+Repeat these steps to add more metadata to the same file.

 ## Searching within a Cluster

-In addition to cluster, container, and object interactions, a search can be across the entire cluster, regardless of what level of data is currently being viewed.
+In addition to cluster, container, and object interactions, a search can be across the entire cluster, regardless of what level of data is being viewed.

 1. Access the {{site.data.keyword.objectstorageshort}} screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
-2. Enter the search term(s) in the Search field. <br/>
+2. Enter the search term or terms in the Search field. <br/>
    **Note**: The Search field for {{site.data.keyword.objectstorageshort}} is on the middle of the screen, to the right of your current location within the cluster hierarchy.
 3. Click **Search**.